The Repeat Offenders: Characterizing and Predicting Extremely Bug-Prone Source Methods: Methodology

 \subsection{Code Metrics}

 Code metrics have traditionally served as indicators of quality and maintainability of code~\cite{gil_correlation_2017, pascarella_performance_2020, chowdhury_method-level_2024}.
 Encouraged by previous research in method-level code metrics~\cite{mo2022exploratory,pascarella_performance_2020, chowdhury_evidence_2025}, we used 14 code metrics to determine if the code quality indicators of the \emph{ExtremelyBuggy} methods are different than others.
+These metrics were calculated using the same tool used in ~\cite{chowdhury_evidence_2025,chowdhury_method-level_2024, chowdhury_revisiting_2022}.
 The selected metrics are described as follows.

 \textbf{\emph{Size.}} Size is one of the simplest metrics, yet it is considered one of the most important with regard to software quality and maintenance~\cite{gil_correlation_2017, el2001confounding, chowdhury2022empirical}.
 We used the number of source lines of code without comments and blank lines as our size measurement (referred to as SLOCStandard)~\cite{chowdhury_method-level_2024, landman2014empirical, ralph2018construct, chowdhury_evidence_2025}.